maciejmalecki/maciejmalecki.github.io/genai/_posts/2025-09-14-prompts-and-agentic-ai.md

 With a well-crafted set of prompt templates, we can effectively get a set of specialised agents that serve different purposes.
 My three prompts give me a specialised set of agents: a tech lead agent that performs software design and feature breakdowns using the ['plan'][plan.prompt] and ['update-plan'][plan-update.prompt] prompts, and a software engineer that implements according to the plan using the ['exec'][exec.prompt] prompt.
 The list of roles that can be orchestrated in this way is open.

 The beauty of the design is that all of these files are Markdown text documents that are easy to write and have a relatively flexible structure.
 This means that each tech lead can now customise the AI agent to maximise benefits.
 Most importantly, these files can easily be shared amongst all team members via a Git repository.
-This achieves another level of standardisation, which is actually beneficial (trust me).
-We don't need to start coding our own AI agent — we can see what is already available and orchestrate it with simple Markdown!
+This achieves a higher level of standardisation, which can actually be beneficial for a large proportion of IT projects.
+We don't always need to start coding our own AI agent from scratch — we can see what's already available and orchestrate it using simple Markdown!

 Don't forget to review [Awesome Copilot][Awesome] for inspiration!